-- Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
+- 1. Remove snow and ice from body including lights, seat, footrests, controls and instruments. - 2.
 Verify that air silencer prefilter is free of snow. - 3.
 Verify that skis and steering operate freely.
 Check corresponding action of skis versus handlebar. - 4.
-Check fuel and oil levels.
+Check fuel and oil levels .
 Replenish if necessary and in case of any leaks; you should seek service from an authorized Ski-Doo dealer, repair shop, or person of your own choosing for maintenance, repair, or replacement.
-Please refer to the US EPA EMISSION-RELATED WAR-RANTY contained herein for information about warranty claims. - All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
-Hood and side panels must be also properly latched. - Activate the throttle control lever several times to check that it operates easily and smoothly.
-It must return to idle position when released. - Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
-It must fully return when released. - Apply parking brake and check if it operates properly.
-Leave parking brake applied.
+Please refer to the US EPA EMISSION-RELATED WAR-RANTY contained herein for information about warranty claims. - 5.
+All storage compartments must be properly latched and they must not contain any heavy or breakable objects.
+Hood and side panels must be also properly latched. - 6.
+Activate the throttle control lever several times to check that it operates easily and smoothly.
+It must return to idle position when released. - 7.
+Activate the brake lever and make sure the brake fully applies before the brake control lever touches the handlebar grip.
+It must fully return when released. - 8.
+Apply parking brake and check if it operates properly.
+Leave parking brake applied. - 9.
+Inspect drive belt condition and height, refer to DRIVE BELT in MAINTENANCE PROCEDURES.